w3c/wai-curricula/content/content-author/forms.md

   * form fields
   * form controls
   * groups of related form fields and controls
-* identify requirements for authoring tools to programmatically associate labels to their corresponding control
+* identify requirements for authoring tools to programmatically associate labels with their corresponding control
 * collaborate with designers and developers to include icons, symbols, and other imagery to make text labels easier to understand
 * identify related requirements for developers and designers to ensure visual and non-visual perception of labels